w3c/adapt/explainers/well-known-destinations.md

 ## Stakeholder feedback/opposition

+> [!NOTE]
-> **TODO:** We are actively involved in early discussions with some stakeholders, and will seek wide review as soon as possible.
+> We are actively involved in early discussions with some stakeholders, and will seek wide review as soon as possible.

 ## References \& acknowledgements

-* Adapt TF participants
+* The WAI-Adapt TF

-* MW?

-* Abhinav
+* Abhinav Kumar

 * Léonie Watson

+* Phil Archer

+* The COGA TF

 ### Foundational work